Fischer-Z: History

 While studying clinical psychology and working in psychiatric clinics, John Watts formed Fischer-Z with Stephen Skolnik in 1977.
 The first performances took place in English punk clubs and the first Fischer-Z album, Word Salad, was released in 1979 on United Artists Records, in parallel with The Buzzcocks and The Stranglers.
-The band broke through thanks to John Peel playing their first single ‘Remember Russia’ multiple times and championing the band.
+The band broke through thanks to John Peel playing their first single 'Remember Russia' multiple times and championing the band.
 Thanks to this, Fischer-Z appeared on The Old Grey Whistle Test and following the European success of their second single "The Worker", they appeared on Top of the Pops in 1979.
-With his second album, Going Deaf for a Living, Watts cemented Fischer-Z's ability to capture global political themes against the backdrop of ‘quirky’ pop music.
+With his second album, Going Deaf for a Living, Watts cemented Fischer-Z's ability to capture global political themes against the backdrop of 'quirky' pop music.
 The hit single "So Long" was released in 1980.
 The following year, it found success on the newly founded TV channel MTV.
-1981 also brought the release of Fischer-Z’s third and most commercially successful album Red Skies Over Paradise, which featured the singles, "Marliese" and "Berlin".
+1981 also brought the release of Fischer-Z's third and most commercially successful album Red Skies Over Paradise, which featured the singles, "Marliese" and "Berlin".
 Due to the success of these albums, Fischer-Z played over 200 shows between 1980 and 1981 across the UK, Europe, the US and Canada.
 Watts dissolved the original Fischer-Z line up in the summer of 1981, believing that the band had moved too far from their original punk ideals.

 Watts then started a solo career and released his first two solo albums, One More Twist (1982) and The Iceberg Model (1983).
 These albums produced the politically charged single "One Voice" which he performed at the No Nukes Festival in 1982.
 In 1984, Watts founded a band called The Cry and released the pop/dance album Quick Quick Slow, which was produced by Jimmy Douglass.
-In 1985, heavily influenced by the political events of the 1980s–especially Margaret Thatcher's dealings with UK unions–Watts released the song "Dark Crowds of Englishmen", which dealt with the miners’ strike of 1984/1985 and the disappearance of humanity politics in Britain.
+In 1985, heavily influenced by the political events of the 1980s–especially Margaret Thatcher's dealings with UK unions–Watts released the song "Dark Crowds of Englishmen", which dealt with the miners' strike of 1984–1985.